Courses Offered Spring 2015

 HONR 111 Perspectives and Understanding – Professor David Craig

 3 cr.
 Explores classic and contemporary works of literature, art, and philosophy with an emphasis on cultural and historical contexts in order to develop critical and multi-disciplinary analytical skills.
-For fall 2013, the course will focus on two themes: initiation (i.e. the process by which individuals find out who they are and what their world is) and love.
-This course will serve as an introduction to Honors and is required for University Honors Program students.
+For spring 2015, the course will explore such interrelated issues as: 1) learning how to live in this world, 2) the frequent conflict between individual longings and societal values, and 3) the search for meaning and value in personal life.

 HONR 290/490 Internships (1-3 credits)